Lidcombe

 Lidcombe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 41 projects that may impact this region.
-Notable initiatives include The Concourse at Lidcombe - DOOLEYS Expansion, Lidcombe Public Domain Plan, New Auburn Basketball Centre, and Central Lidcombe Multi-Storey Warehouse.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 43 projects that could affect this region.
+Notable initiatives include The Concourse at Lidcombe - DOOLEYS Regeneration Project, Lidcombe Town Centre Public Domain Plan, New Auburn Basketball Centre, and Central Lidcombe Multi-Storey Warehouse.
 Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.